Stealing Her Thoughts

 Her waking awareness doesn’t connect with the simulation.

-But in her, the simulation personality becomes something foreign.
+In her, the simulation personality becomes something foreign.

 It’s unacceptable to the waking Tzina, and is never fully re-integrated with her waking self.